Post-Newtonian Theory for Gravitational Waves: Compact binary systems

-More recently, the accuracy of the numerical computation of the self-force, and the comparison with the post-Newtonian expansion, have been drastically improved by Shah, Friedman \& Whiting~\cite{Shah13}.
-The PN coefficients of the redshift observable were obtained to very high 10.5PN order both numerically and also analytically, for a subset of coefficients that are either rational or made of the product of $\pi$ with a rational.
-The analytical values of the coefficients up to 6PN order have also been obtained from an alternative self-force calculation~\cite{BiniD13b}.
-An interesting feature of the post-Newtonian expansion at high order is the appearance of half-integral PN coefficients (i.e., of the type $\frac{n}{2}$PN where $n$ is an \emph{odd} integer) in the conservative dynamics of binary point particles, moving on exactly circular orbits.
-This is interesting because any instantaneous (non-tail) term at any half-integral PN order will be zero for circular orbits, as can be shown by a simple dimensional argument~\cite{BFW13}.
-Therefore half-integral coefficients can appear only due to truly hereditary (tail) integrals.
-Using standard post-Newtonian methods it has been proved in Ref.~\cite{BFW13} that the dominant half-integral PN term in the redshift observable~\eqref{utSF} occurs at the 5.5PN order (confirming the earlier finding of Ref.~\cite{Shah13}) and originates from the non-linear ``tail-of-tail'' integrals investigated in Section~\ref{sec:gravtails}.
-The result for the 5.5PN coefficient in Eq.~\eqref{utSF} is
+An interesting feature of the post-Newtonian expansion of the redshift at high order is the appearance of half-integral PN coefficients (i.e., of the type $\frac{p}{2}$PN where $p$ is an \emph{odd} integer) in the conservative dynamics of binary point particles, i.e. moving on exactly circular orbits.
+This is interesting because any instantaneous (non-tail or ``local'') term at any half-integral PN order in the redshift will be zero for circular orbits, as can be shown by a simple dimensional argument \citep{BFW14a}.
+Therefore half-integral coefficients can appear only due to truly hereditary (tail or ``non-local'') integrals.
+Using standard post-Newtonian methods it has been proved by \cite{BFW14a, BFW14b} that the dominant half-integral PN term in the redshift observable \eqref{utSF} occurs at the 5.5PN order (confirming the earlier finding of \citealt{SFW14}) and originates from the non-linear ``tail-of-tail'' integrals investigated in Sect.~\ref{sec:gravtails}.
+The results for the 5.5PN coefficient, and also for the next-to-leading 6.5PN and 7.5PN ones due to higher-order tails-of-tails and computed by \cite{BFW14a, BFW14b}, fully agree with the SF computations.
+We emphasize that that the latter results (contrary to various analytical and numerical SF calculations by \citealt{SFW14, BiniD13, BiniD14a, BiniD14b, KOW15}) are achieved with the ``traditional'' PN approach, which is completely general, i.e. is not tuned to a particular type of source but is applicable to any extended PN source; see the formalism of Sect.~\ref{sec:PNsource}.

-and fully agrees between the SF and PN computations~\cite{Shah13, BFW13}.
-Note that Eq.~\eqref{alpha55} is the complete coefficient as there are no logarithms at that order.

-To conclude, the consistency of this ``cross-cultural'' comparison between the analytical post-Newtonian and the perturbative self-force approaches confirms the soundness of both approximations in describing the dynamics of compact binaries.
-Furthermore this interplay between PN and SF efforts (which is now rapidly growing~\cite{Shah13}) is important for the synthesis of template waveforms of EMRIs to be analysed by space-based gravitational wave detectors, and has also an impact on efforts of numerical relativity in the case of comparable masses.
+To conclude, the consistency of this cross-cultural comparison between the analytical post-Newtonian and the perturbative self-force approaches confirms the soundness of both approximations in describing the dynamics of compact binaries.
+Furthermore this interplay between PN and SF efforts is important for the synthesis of template waveforms of EMRIs to be analysed by space-based gravitational-wave detectors, and has also an impact on efforts of numerical relativity in the case of comparable masses.

-\section{Gravitational Waves from Compact Binaries}
+\subsection{Gravitational waves from compact binaries}